Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 The simple, clear navigational structure of “Listening to Learn” supports educators as they improve their interviewing and assessment skills.

 The Heinemann product Listening to Learn is designed to support teachers as they assess students’ numerical reasoning skills through oral interviews.
-From the navigation bar, this rich professional learning tool needed to communicate to teachers a sequence of activities.

-This user-friendly approach helps teachers quickly understand what they need to do, and where they need to go to accomplish each task.
 The language and approach is also integral to the pedagogy behind the tool, which is based on using interviews to assess the process skills students need to complete math problems.

-Finally, even for a complex tool, the language in the menu is simple and easy to understand.
 Compared to long or overly descriptive titles, this user-centered approach to UX copy better supports users as they make mental models of the site navigation.

 How the Product Navigation for NSGRA Helps Teachers Implement Reading Assessments